0xProject/0x-mesh/blockwatch/SPECIFICATION.md

 ##### Database

 In order to persistently store orders and order-relevant state (e.g., trader balances, allowances, etc.) across re-starts, we require a database.
-This database will be constructed using the 0x Mesh key-value store interface that abstracts away the implementation differences between browser/server DB implementations.
+This database will be constructed using the 0x Mesh key-value store.

 ##### Tables